NATO Resolute Support Mission in Afghanistan

-Personnel: Up to 10.
+Personnel: Up to 13

 New Zealand has made a military contribution to Afghanistan since 2001.
-Since 2013, the NZDF has contributed up to 10 personnel to the Afghan National Army Officer Academy just outside of Kabul to mentor and support the development of Afghan National Security Forces.
-The Academy, led by the United Kingdom and situated just outside of Kabul, forms part of the North Atlantic Treaty Organization’s Resolute Support Mission in Afghanistan to train, advise and assist the Afghan security forces and intuitions.
-In July 2016 the Government announced an increase in personnel at the Afghanistan National Army Officer Academy to 11 personnel, whilst also deploying two personnel to the Resolute Support Mission Headquarters.
+Since 2013, the New Zealand Defence Force has contributed personnel to the Afghan National Army Officer Academy just outside of Kabul to mentor and support the development of Afghan National Security Forces.
+The Academy is led by the United Kingdom and forms part of the North Atlantic Treaty Organization’s Resolute Support Mission in Afghanistan.
+In August 2017 the Government announced an increase in personnel at the Afghanistan National Army Officer Academy to 11 personnel, whilst also deploying two personnel to the Resolute Support Mission Headquarters.